david-slatinek/hf42/README.md

 ![Logo](payment-service/logo/logo.png)

 Book store project with support for managing books, users, orders, and payments.
-The [book-service](book-service) is a REST API that provides CRUD operations for books and was made with Go.
+The [book-service](book-service) is a REST API that provides CRUD operations for books and was made with Go alongside MongoDB.
 The [user-service](user-service) provides CRUD operations for users and was made with Spring Boot and Kotlin.

 The [order-service](order-service) provides CRUD operations for orders and was made with Quarkus.
 After an order is created, it is sent to a [RabbitMQ](messaging) queue.
 The [payment-service](payment-service) reads orders from the queue and, if a given user is valid, which is validated by the *user-service*, simulates a payment.
-It creates a payment record in the database, generates a PDF invoice, and uploads it to AWS S3.
+It creates a payment record in the MySQL database, generates a PDF invoice, and uploads it to AWS S3.
 At this point, AWS [Lambda](email-lambda) is triggered, which sends an email with the invoice to the user.

 <div align="center">